Burgh Island: History

 Fear that German landing forces might use the island as a beachhead during World War II resulted in the area's fortification with anti-tank defences and two pillboxes, positioned on both sides of the causeway.
 An observation post was also established on the summit to monitor the coastline.

+A beach house was built for Agatha Christie as a writer's retreat and still exists on the island.

 The hotel

 Burgh Island is well-known today as the location of a restored 1930s Art Deco-style hotel.

-Notable visitors
+Notable setting and visitors

 Burgh Island is closely linked to Agatha Christie, as it served as the inspirational setting for Soldier Island (And Then There Were None) and for the setting of the Hercule Poirot mystery Evil Under the Sun.
-The hotel, with its Art Deco styling, was also a bolt hole in the 1930s for some of London's rich and famous, including Noël Coward.
 The 2002 TV adaptation of Evil Under The Sun used the island as a filming location.
 In 1994 an episode of the television series Lovejoy was set and filmed on the island, entitled Somewhere - Over the Rainbow?
+Several scenes from the BBC's 1987 dramatisation of Christie's Miss Marple mystery, Nemesis, were also filmed in the hotel.

+The hotel, with its Art Deco styling, was also a bolt hole in the 1930s for some of London's rich and famous, including Noël Coward.
+The hotel has had many other famous visitors, from the Duke and Duchess of Windsor to The Beatles.

 The island was also the location for GMTV's Inch-loss Island slimming feature in 2008, as it was for the original series in 2001.
 The climactic scene of the 1965 British film Catch Us If You Can (featuring The Dave Clark Five) takes place at the island.

 English singer-songwriter Ben Howard's 2012 EP was named after the island.